 Whether you provide security in-house or contract out, it is important to keep detailed records of security incidents such as theft, assault, unauthorized entry by staff, residents, or outsiders, emergency events, and the like.
 The records should include a detailed incident description without admission and/or assessment of any liability by the community.
 Conducting regular review of these records helps senior management to highlight any trends or areas of concern that need attention or more resources.

 About the Author:

-John zumBrunnen is Founder and CEO of zumBrunnen, Inc., an independent construction and building consulting firm founded in 1989. zumBrunnen has a BS in mechanical engineering from the University of North Dakota, completed the US Army Corps of Engineers Training Program in 1972, and is a member of LeadingAge and Community Associations Institute on national and state levels. zumBrunnen has 40+ years of experience in construction, property assessment, development, and reserve budgeting.
+John zumBrunnen is Founder of zumBrunnen, Inc., an independent construction and building consulting firm founded in 1989. zumBrunnen has a BS in mechanical engineering from the University of North Dakota, completed the US Army Corps of Engineers Training Program in 1972, and is a member of LeadingAge and Community Associations Institute on national and state levels. zumBrunnen has 40+ years of experience in construction, property assessment, development, and reserve budgeting.
 He is the inventor of the FacilityForecast® software system and a respected author and speaker in the industry.